What Are the Pros and Cons of Living in Seattle in 2025?

 Additionally, there is a risk of damaging earthquakes, since Seattle is built along the Seattle Fault Zone.
 While not common, magnitude 6 earthquakes occur around every 30-50 years, but larger ones can occur — the latest was the 2001 Nisqually earthquake.

-Yes!
-Although the cost of living is higher than average, lots of people love living in Seattle because of its thriving arts and cultural scenes.
+A: Yes, living in Seattle is worth it!
+Although the cost of living in Seattle is higher than average, lots of people love living in Seattle because of its thriving arts and cultural scenes.

 Q: What is the quality of life in Seattle?